-Offering-related costs for the 2019 Notes were approximately \$2.3 million and were capitalized as debt issuance costs, recorded as an offset to the carrying value of the 2019 Notes, and are being be amortized over the expected term of the 2019 Notes using the effective interest method through the maturity date of December 1, 2024.
+Offering-related costs for the 2019 Notes were capitalized as debt issuance costs and are recorded as an offset to the carrying value of the 2019 Notes.
+The debt issuance costs are amortized over the expected term of the 2019 Notes using the effective interest method through the maturity date of December 1, 2024.
+The effective rate on the 2019 Notes is 6.2%.

-The carrying values of the components of the 2014 Notes, 2018 Notes and 2019 Notes are as follows (in thousands):
+The carrying values of the components of the 2014 Notes and 2019 Notes are as follows (in thousands):